 Reduce your alcohol consumption

-If you drink, make sure that you stick to recommended guidelines.
-The recommended daily allowance is 3-4 units a day for men and 2-3 units a day for women.
+If you drink, make sure that you stick to the recommended guidelines.
+The recommended weekly limit is 14 units of alcohol taken over 3 to 4 days.
 Always avoid binge drinking.

 Keep your blood pressure under control